oakestra/oakestra/README.md

 - Instance address is bounded to the specific instance of a service.
 THis address will always refer to that instance.
 - The RR address instead can be used to balance across all the instaces of the same service, "one address to rule them all".

-The addresses right now are assigned at deploy time randomly.
+The addresses right now are assigned at deploy time randomly or can be assigned with the field RR_ip in the deployment descriptor.